 But there’s so much more to hydration than that.
 Together with oxygen, it is the foundation of human life.
 We can go without food for a long time, but without water, the brain contracts and the organs fail.

-We write Stay hydrated - DRINK WATER on all Karmameju products.
+We write STAY HYDRATED - DRINK WATER on many Karmameju products.
 It’s not something you normally see on skincare, but it’s so important to me that we always inspire each other to get the most out of everyday life, and I hope it’s a reminder of how important it is to drink water.
 Every day.

 A dehydrated body suffers.
 There are many symptoms associated with dehydration: fatigue, poor concentration and memory loss, headaches, high blood pressure, aching muscles, accumulation of waste, sugar and salt cravings, sagging skin, poor digestion.
 The list is long and it doesn’t end there.

-If beautiful skin is important to you, it is thought-provoking to know that the body is designed to “steal” from the skin if it lacks water itself – so the skin is last to get what it needs.
+If beautiful skin is important to you, it is thought-provoking to know that the vital organs are designed to “steal” from the skin if it lacks water – so the skin is last to get what it needs.
 If you’ve been dehydrated for a long time and start focusing on drinking water, the improvements will be both physical and noticeable.